-Trying to promote your business on Instagram without engaging with your audience is like buying yourself a one-way ticket to social oblivion.
+Trying to promote your business on Instagram and grow your account without engaging with your target audience is like buying yourself a one-way ticket to social oblivion.

-Not only do the majority of consumers want to interact with brands on social media, but 67% expect to be able to use a business’s profile to access customer care.
+Not only do the majority of consumers want to interact with brands on social media, but 67% expect1 to be able to use a business’s profile to access customer care.

-So, if your business is one of the 25 million with an Instagram account, you need a social customer service strategy in place.
+So, if your business is one of the 25 million with an Instagram account, you need an Instagram customer service strategy in place.

 In this article, we’ll take a look at the good and the bad of providing customer service on Instagram so you can do right by your business.